Wytamma/monitauR/README.md

 ## monitauR-api

-Details for the api can be found [here](https://github.com/Wytamma/monitauR/tree/master/monitauR-api).
+Details for the plumber api can be found [here](https://github.com/Wytamma/monitauR/tree/master/monitauR-api).
 However, anyone could make there own API and replace the `API_URL` pram with their own.

 ## docker dev env